By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 The central theme of Catcher in the Rye revolves around the concept of innocence and the loss of it as one grows older.
 Holden Caulfield is portrayed as a character who is disillusioned with the adult world and longs to protect the innocence of children.
 This theme has sparked debates about the nature of innocence, the process of growing up, and the role of society in shaping individuals.

-One of the key debates surrounding the novel is the question of whether Holden Caulfield is a hero or a anti-hero.
+One of the key debates surrounding the novel is the question of whether Holden Caulfield is a hero or an anti-hero.
 Some readers see him as a relatable and sympathetic character who is struggling with the challenges of adolescence, while others view him as a whiny and entitled teenager who refuses to take responsibility for his actions.
 This debate speaks to the complexity of Holden's character and the ambiguity of his motivations.
+His actions can be interpreted in various ways, reflecting the multifaceted nature of human behavior and the subjective lens through which we all perceive reality.

-In an academic article by literary critic Warren French, he argues that Holden Caulfield can be seen as a hero in the sense that he is a character who is willing to challenge the status quo and question societal norms.
+In an academic article by literary critic Warren French, he argues that Holden Caulfield can be seen as a hero in the sense that he is a character who is willing to challenge the status quo and question societal norms (French, 1999).
 French suggests that Holden's rejection of conformity and his search for authenticity make him a hero for those who feel alienated by the expectations of society.
 This perspective adds a new layer to the debate surrounding Holden's character and his role in the novel.
+It highlights the broader societal implications of Holden's journey and his symbolic resistance to losing his individuality.

 Browse our vast selection of original essay samples, each expertly formatted and styled